skupperproject/refdog/input/resources/site.md

 </div>
 <div class="attribute-body">

+Advanced.
 A map containing additional settings.
 Each map entry has a string name and a string value.

 **Note:** In  general, we recommend not changing settings from their default values.

-- `routerDataConnections`: Set the number of data connections the router uses when linking to other routers.<br/>
-  Default: *Computed based on the number of router worker threads.
-Minimum 2.*
+`routerDataConnections`: Set the number of router worker threads.
+Minimum 2.
-- `routerLogging`: Set the router logging level.<br/>
+`routerLogging`: Set the number of router logging level.
+Options are "info", "warning", "error".
-  Default: `info`.
-Choices: `info`, `warning`, `error`.
+`disable-anti-affinity`: Set to "true" in order to prevent skupper from specifying router pod affinity.
+`size`: The desired site sizing profile to use for constraining pod resources.
+Corresponds to a ConfigMap with matching `skupper.io/site-sizing` label.
+`tls-prior-valid-revisions`: Set the number of revisions to TLS Secrets backing Site Link connections that are permissible to hold open to preserve established service connections.
+An unsigned integer defaults to 1.
+Set to 0 to immediately disrupt connections secured with old TLS configurations.

 <table class="fields"><tr><th>See also</th><td><a href="{{site.prefix}}/topics/resource-settings.html">Resource settings</a></td></table>